snisarg/snisarg.github.io/_posts/2020-05-23-investing-taxes-and-tax-advantaged-account.markdown

 comments: true
 ---

-This is a summarization of all things investment with a focus on tax advantaged accounts and prioritization of account usage for different securities.
-I plan to add more strategies and links but right now only contains tax loss harvesting pointers to keep in mind.
-I've also focused on securities I generally deal with.
+This note summarizes:
+* Types of investment instruments and the taxes that apply to them.
+* Taxed advantaged accounts available in the US and what investments make best use of them.
+* Tax saving strategies related to investing.

 ## Types of Investment Accounts